2008–2009 neo-Nazi murders of Roma in Hungary: Later plans

 The perpetrators planned to acquire new weapons before they were captured, so they re-browsed gun advertisements on the internet and also began mapping the sellers' residences.
 They also considered acquiring high-powered automatic weapons from the military barracks in Hajdúhadház, with Csontos even taking photos of the area, but this idea was later abandoned.

 After Kisléta, the gang planned to attack Ipolytarnóc on August 23, but this was thwarted by their arrest on August 21.
 This planned attack was confirmed after the seizure of satellite and other recordings, indicating they were going to attack a Roma-populated house in the town.
 During these seizures, police also uncovered evidence that they had planned to strike in Erdőkertes, Kisvárda and Tura.

 General characteristics of the attacks

 The initial attacks were mainly on buildings inhabited by Roma people, with the aim of causing fear and confusion.
 In comparison, the 2008 Nagycsécs attack marked a turning point in the case when press coverage gave confirmation to the perpetrators.
 In the subsequent attacks, they typically turned against the Roma with a more ordinary way of life, with the aim of heightening tensions between the Roma and the non-Roma.
 For this reason, the gang accepted István Csontos as a driver due to increased police presence on the streets.

-In total, the gang attacked 10 villages and towns and 55 people, killing six and injuring five.
+In total, the gang attacked 10 villages, killed six people, and injured 55.